- Article graphics | Credit EnglishStudyPageOpens in new window

 DEFINITE implies that a noun is “specifically identifiable.”
 The use of the definite article, the, therefore, presupposes that the speaker and the listener can identify the noun that follows it.

-For example, in sentence 1), we can presume that the speaker is referring to a particular noise that the person addressed can also hear.
+For example, in example-1, we can presume that the speaker is referring to a particular noise that the person addressed can also hear.

 INDEFINITE means “identifiable in general.”
 The indefinite article, a/an, occurs when the listener is not expected to be able to identify the object specifically.

 The listener may know the concept represented by the noun, but that is all.
-The contrast between indefinite and definite articles in 2) illustrates this distinction.
+The contrast between indefinite and definite articles in example-2 illustrates this distinction.

-However, in 2b), the speaker assumes that the listener has knowledge of a specific screwdriver, which they both can identify, and it is this particular screwdriver that is requested.
+However, in example-2b, the speaker assumes that the listener has knowledge of a specific screwdriver, which they both can identify, and it is this particular screwdriver that is requested.

 The Occurrence of Articles in Sentences